GlasslabGames/GlassLabSDK-cpp/README.md

 | getSaveGame() | retrieves the save game for the current user | Message_GetGameSave |
 | deleteSaveGame() | deletes the save game record for the current user | Message_DeleteGameSave |

 The above repsonse messages assume a valid and successful request.
-If the request was unsuccessful, which could either be due to internet connection state or invalid data, the server will respond with "MESSAGE_ERROR" and attach an error message indicating the failure.
+If the request was unsuccessful, which could either be due to internet connection state or invalid data, the server will respond with "Message_Error" and attach an error message indicating the failure.

 Detailed below are examples of how to use some of the main SDK functions, including starting and ending sessions, sending telemetry, and sending achievements.